Why Blended Learning Is Bound to Grow (No Matter What)

 1. No one-size-fits-all model: Although blended learning does work for most audiences, there can be cases where the type of course and audience will be better off taught through the traditional teaching model.
 This makes it essential to analyze both the course content and the student base to figure out whether blended learning will be the right fit for a particular course.

 2. Strong dependence on technical resources: All the tools that are being used to deliver blended learning need to be up-to-date, reliable, and easy to use for them to have the desired impact on student learning.
-Also, since these tools/devices might not be available to all students, ensuring their availability to all students is paramount to create an equal opportunity learning environment.
+Also, since these tools/devices might not be available to all students, ensuring their availability to all students is paramount to creating an equal opportunity learning environment.

 3. Difficulty in group work: Managing group assignments online can be taxing if there isn’t sufficient coordination between students.